 The University of Tennessee, Knoxville, is the state’s flagship research institution, a campus of choice for outstanding undergraduates, and a premier graduate institution.
 As a land-grant university, it is committed to excellence in learning, scholarship, and engagement with society.
 In all its activities, the university aims to advance the frontiers of human knowledge and enrich and elevate society.
 The university welcomes and honors people of all races, genders, gender identities and expressions, creeds, cultures, and sexual orientations, and values intellectual curiosity, pursuit of knowledge, and academic freedom and integrity.
 The university intends that its graduates will promote the values and institutions of representative democracy, and be prepared to lead lives of personal integrity and civic responsibility.

 The university campus is located in the heart of Knoxville.
 Knoxville is the largest city in East Tennessee and ranks third largest in the state.
 The Cumberland Mountains (to the northwest) and the Great Smoky Mountains (to the southeast) help provide a moderate climate.

 The Great Smoky Mountains National Park, less than 60 minutes away, is the country’s most visited national park.
 Visitors enjoy the beauty and leisure activities that can be found there and at the numerous state parks, lakes and resorts which dot the area.

-The Knoxville area is cited frequently in national surveys as a quality place in which to live.
+The Knoxville area is cited frequently in national surveys as a quality place to live.
 There is an array of educational and cultural opportunities available to area residents.
 Some additional benefits to working and living in Knoxville include lower cost of living, affordable health care, short commutes, and a pleasant climate with lakes and mountains nearby are factors which make Knoxville an attractive place to live.

 Other places of interest include: nearby Oak Ridge, with its history and current focus on high technology; Nashville, home of country music and Atlanta, a 3 ½ hour drive.
 See www.utk.edu/knoxville for more information about Knoxville and the surrounding area.